Home | Battles | Cemeteries | Descendants | Find A Soldier | Towns | Units | Site Map

 Curtis, James W.

 Age: 29, credited to Waterford, VT

 Birth: 1833, Charleston, VT

 Alias?: None noted

 West Waterford Cemetery, Waterford, VT

 Check the cemetery for location/directions and other veterans who may be buried there.

 James Curtis, an esteemed citizen of Waterford, died December 3, of consumption.
 Mr. Curtis was born in Charleston, Vt., in 1833, and had been a resident of Waterford for thirty years.
 He had followed the vocation of merchant, shoemaker and farmer, the last number of years being devoted strictly to the farm.
 He was in service one year in the war for the Union, as member of Co.
 K, 15th Vermont Volunteers, and had served the town acceptably in several important offices.
-During a greater part of his lingering illness he had been attended by his sister, Mrs. Huntley, who, with his only surviving son, John E, Curtis, has the sympathy of the community.
-At the time of the revival in 1875, Mr. Curtis became interested in religious matters and united with the Lower Waterford Congregational Church.
-The Christian faith smoothed his was during a long and trying illness down through the shadow.
+During a greater part of his lingering illness he had been attended by his sister, Mrs. Huntley, who, with his only surviving son, John E. Curtis, has the sympathy of the community.
+At the time of the revival in 1875 Mr. Curtis became interested in religious matters and united with the Lower Waterford Congregational church.
+The Christian faith smoothed his way during a long and trying illness down through the shadow.
 The funeral was held on Sunday and conducted by Rev. George Roger.
 About 40 members of Chamberlin post, of which Mr. Curtis was a member, went over from St. Johnsbury to the funeral.

-The Caledonian, December 10, 1891
+Source: St. Johnsbury Caledonian, December 10, 1891.

-Courtesy of Deanna French
+Courtesy of Tom Boudreau.